gatling/frontline-doc/content/reference/current/plugins/jenkins/index.md

 The plugin needs some global configuration.
 Go **Manage Jenkins**, **Configure System**, then **Global Gatling Enterprise Plugin Configuration**.

-The **API Token** will allow Jenkins to authenticate to Gatling Enterprise.
-To fetch the API Token, refer to the section *Managing API Tokens* in the Gatling Enterprise User Guide.
+The [API token]({{< ref "../../admin/api-tokens" >}}) will allow Jenkins to authenticate to Gatling Enterprise.
+The API token needs the *All* role.

-You can configure the API Token globally in this page, or per CI project if each project has a API Token scoped on a specific team.
+You can configure the API Token globally in this page, or per CI project if each project has an API Token scoped on a specific team.
 We recommend storing the API Token in a secret text credential, but you can also copy the content of the API Token in the second field.

-The **Address** is the address of your Gatling Enterprise API, for example: https://demo-beta.gatling.io.
+The **Address** is the address of your Gatling Enterprise API, for example: https://cloud.gatling.io.

 {{< img src="global-configuration.png" alt="Global Configuration" >}}